realgenekim/claude-code-web-bootstrap-clojure-sandbox/README.md

 ### For Users (In Claude Code Chat)

-Ask Claude:
+Have in the beginning of your Claude Code Web prompt:
 ```
 Switch to server2 branch.

 Clone this repo: https://github.com/realgenekim/claude-code-web-bootstrap-clojure-sandbox

 Your goal.
-Get Clojure installed and then in ./server2: make server
+Get Clojure installed and then in ./server2: make server (insert what you want to do)
 ```

 Claude will: